someengineering/resoto.com/docs/reference/cli/action-commands/clean.md

 # `clean` Command

 The `clean` command marks resources for cleaning by setting `desired.clean=true` to the resources.
 Resources marked as such will be removed during the next cleanup step of the `collect_and_cleanup` workflow.
-See [concept of workflows](../../../concepts/automation/workflow.md) for reference.
+See [collect and cleanup](../../../concepts/collect_and_cleanup/index.md) for reference.

 Note: it is also possible to mark resources as protected, so they will never be cleaned up.
 See [protect](./protect.md) for more information.